chezyio/SC3010/README.md

     -   Ability for different OS (VM) run on same machine
     -   Each virtual machine has an independent OS, logically isolated from others
 -   For software layer, hypervisor is used for virtualizing and managing underlying resources and enforce isolation
+    -   This makes hypervisor more privilege than OS kernel
+    -   OS is usually privilege level 0 and hypervisor is in privilege level -1
+    -   Hypervisor must ensure logical isolation
 -   For hardware layer, hardware virtualization extensions (Intel VT-x, AMD-V) for accelerating virtualization and improving performance
 -   Malware can be deployed onto VM to observe its behaviour
     -   Malware cannot cause damage outside of VM and thus not compromise the entire OS